The Council of Legal Education and the Board of Examiners jointly regulate entry to the Legal Profession in Victoria.

 The Law Admissions Consultative Committee (LACC) has released a policy that requires admitting authorities to advise all applicants that rely upon a qualification that is more than five years old to seek an assessment.
 If this relates to your application for admission, you are required to provide your transcript and an affidavit setting out employment or further study undertaken since completing your degree, in particular any experience in a law related field.

 SWT Workbook (DOC 625KB) is available.
 All trainees must produce their workbooks at the time of filing final documents.

-Notice of Intentions for the May ceremony is now closed.
+Notice of Intentions for the May ceremony are now closed.
 Notice of Intentions for the 12 & 13 August 2014 ceremonies close on 16 May 2014.
-Final affidavits for the 29 April 2014 ceremony close on 8 April 2014.
+Final affidavits for the 29 April 2014 ceremony are closed.

 All Notice of Intentions to Apply for Admission and Affidavits of Disclosure must be filed no later than 3 months prior to the intended admission date to prevent delay in your admission.

 All documents provided by you to the Board as part of your admission are subject to the Freedom of Information Act (Vic) 1982.
 As such, we strongly recommend that you take photocopies of ALL of your documents as under the Act we may not be able to provide copies back to you.